What to outsource right now to be more productive

 Businesses are increasingly looking to outsource tasks of all shapes and sizes.
-Liz Goscomb guides you through what to outsource and when to do it for maximum effect.
+We guide you through what to outsource and when to do it for maximum effect.

 Outsourcing is a growing trend, whether due to peaks in workload or just the sheer volume of tasks involved in running a business.
-In 2013, nearly a quarter of small businesses used freelancers on a weekly basis and this has grown ever since.
+Over 15 per cent of the UK’s working population are currently self-employed and it’s been suggested that nearly half the workforce will be freelancers within the next decade.

 Advancing technology has also made virtual teams highly cost effective.
-The number of virtual assistants has snowballed from an estimated 2,000 worldwide in 2004 to 1,300 in the UK alone in 2014.
+The number of virtual assistants has snowballed from an estimated 2,000 worldwide in 2004 to around 2,500 in the UK alone in 2018, working for more than 13,500 small businesses.

 So what does that mean for your business?